UpliftGames/rojo/README.md

 <hr />

+# Uplift Games Fork

+This branch is used for making releases for Uplift Games' fork of Rojo.
+Very little thought has been put into how this branch would merge with others, because it is not the intention.

+Instead, this branch has changes made freely so that [releases](https://github.com/UpliftGames/rojo/releases) for Syncback's prototype can be made.
+These include at the time of writing:

+- The patch for Model pivots, which is present upstream but not in the version syncback is based on.
+It is in its own branch to avoid merge conflicts down the line.
+- Changing the version of the CLI and plugin.
+- This README change.

+However, this may change since **no stability is guaranteed on this branch**.
+If you're looking for syncback's implementation, check `syncback-tests` and `syncback-incremental`.

+# Rojo README

 **Rojo** is a tool designed to enable Roblox developers to use professional-grade software engineering tools.

 With Rojo, it's possible to use industry-leading tools like **Visual Studio Code** and **Git**.